oknono/IDDY/README.md

-This is a flask webframe that uses a script to check whether or not Dick Cheney is still alive.
-To determine this a call is make with the WikiMedia api
+This is a very small flask webapplication that uses a script to check whether or not Dick Cheney is still alive.
+To determine this a call is make with the WikiMedia api.
+The app is online at http://www.isdickdeadyet.xyz